-I’m Vicky Hunter – Tech Nation’s South West Entrepreneur Engagement Manager.
+I’m Matt Exley – Tech Nation’s South West Entrepreneur Engagement Manager.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events

 Interested in attending events for digital tech founders in the South West?
-Then follow Vicky on Twitter, where she’ll be sharing the best ones that come her way.
+Then follow Matt on Twitter, where he’ll be sharing the best ones that come his way.

-Have an event or opportunity for Vicky to tweet?
+Have an event or opportunity for Matt to tweet?
 Get in touch

 For additional stats, explore Data Commons.
 It’s our ground-breaking national database of technology businesses, founders, investors, VC funds, angels, accelerators, universities and service providers to the sector.